 Glasgow's "City Ways", as part of the Glasgow Active Travel Strategy, are routes which radiate from the city centre and provide key walking and cycling corridors to encourage and provide sustainable transport opportunities.
 When completed the East City Way will provide a continuous and segregated cycle route linking the existing routes from Bridgeton to Daldowie Road near the Glasgow boundary.

-After completion of Phase 1 at Mount Vernon, Phases 6 and 7 will next be implemented to coincide with the Cycling World Championships being held in 2023.
+Since the completion of Phase 1 at Mount Vernon, construction of Phases 6 and 7 has commenced and will be completed by Summer 2023 to coincide with the Cycling World Championships.
 It is proposed to connect the new infrastructure to the existing bi-directional cycle lanes west of Fielden Street eastwards, and ending at Canmore Street.

 The proposals include connecting the existing bi-directional cycle lanes to a kerb segregated "with flow" cycle lanes on the north and south kerbline of London Road.
 These measures will replace the current Spaces for People soft segregation along this stretch of London Road.